Skip to contents

 theme(text = element_text(family = "mono"))

-This function allows the visualization of a raster in a simple fashion, but it doesn’t tell us anything about the environmental variable at the sites.
-In the next section we will follow the example of mapping an environmental variable.
+This function allows the visualization of a raster in a simple fashion, but it doesn’t tell us anything about the environmental variable at the sites we’re interested in.
+In the next section we will map an environmental variable at each site of our study.

 Map of average environmental variable in site